fbpx

 I find teaching really hard on my voice.
 I know that I’ve suffered some damage over my many years in the classroom.
 For this reason, I love using hand signals to get my students’ attention.
 My go-to signal is a simple 5-finger countdown.
 By the time I’m at zero, I expect my students to have all eyes and ears on me.
 I use this a lot during partner sharing on the carpet in particular.

-Clapping
+Clapping Sequences

-This year, I've relied more on clapping patterns than ever before.
-I have a more physical class than in recent memory, and they have required something more kinesthetic to truly gain their undivided attention.
+This year, I’ve relied more on clapping patterns than ever before.
+I have a more physical class than in recent memory, and they have required something more kinesthetic to really gain their undivided attention.
 One of the true benefits of clapping is that the students are forced to empty their hands.
 Try:

-• having students repeat a clapping pattern,
+• Have students repeat a clapping pattern.

-• saying, "If you can hear my voice, clap once.
-If you can hear my voice, clap twice." etc. (You don't need to use much volume here.
-If even one student can hear you, you'll have everyone's attention within a couple of clapping sequences!)
+• Saying, “If you can hear my voice, clap once.
+If you can hear my voice, clap twice.” etc. (You don’t need to use much volume here.
+If even one student can hear you, you’ll have everyone’s attention within a couple of clapping sequences!)

 Movement